-In addition, all pads should be replaced on a regular basis, preferably after no more than 2 years, to ensure that the friction coefficient is not compromised.
+In addition, all pads should be replaced every 2 years, to make sure that the friction coefficient is not compromised.
 If necessary, contact your dealer or Wood's Powr-Grip for more information.

 Inspection

 Inspect each vacuum pad for the following deficiencies routinely, as directed in the preceding INSPECTION and TESTING SCHEDULES.
 Correct any deficiency before using the lifter.